 Blog Post by Cliff Baker, CEO at CORL Technologies

-A groundbreaking cyberattack against the Texas-based the SolarWinds IT and network solutions provider has resulted in unauthorized access to a wide range of government and private sector organizations.
+A groundbreaking cyberattack against the Texas-based IT network solutions provider SolarWinds has resulted in unauthorized access to a wide range of government and private sector organizations.
 The extent, scale, and impact of the attack are still being assessed; however, initial indications are that the attack will have lasting security impacts for months and possible years to come.

 This attack exposes the dependencies that organizations have on their supply chains and the security risks that can be introduced through third- and fourth-party access to networks and information.
 According to a security advisory issued by SolarWinds, “this attack was very sophisticated supply chain attack, which refers to a disruption in a standard process resulting in a compromised result with a goal of being able to attack subsequent users of the software.”
 SolarWinds and the US Cybersecurity and Infrastructure Security Agency (CISA) have issued alerts and guidance that should be reviewed for all affected organizations.